 - Your doctor may also advise you to have plenty of calcium in your diet.

 - Always take your colecalciferol exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 How to take colecalciferol

-- If you have been advised to take colecalciferol once a month, choose a date that is easy for you to remember and mark it on the calendar.
-For example, the 1st day of each month or the last day of each month.
+- If you have been advised to take colecalciferol once a month, choose a date that is easy for you to remember and mark it on the calendar, eg, the first day of each month or the last day of each month.

 - Colecalciferol can be taken with or without food.